 Mirena IUD on the left — Paragard on the right.2.
 Are IUDs safe?
 If so, which IUD is safest?

-4. What’s the difference between hormonal and non-hormonal IUDs, and how do they work?
+3. What’s the difference between hormonal and non-hormonal IUDs?

 IUDs take only a few minutes to insert.
 At carafem, appointments for IUD insertion usually last under an hour.
 The time you spend on the exam table is usually 10 minutes or less, and the insertion itself generally takes around 2 minutes.
 You can read more about a real carafem IUD insertion experience here.

 5. Does IUD insertion hurt?

 Insertion pain is different for everyone!
 For some people, it’s no biggie, while for others it is very uncomfortable.
 Luckily, though, most people agree that the worst of the discomfort is over very quickly — often a matter of seconds.
 You can read more about a real IUD insertion experience at carafem here.

 6. How long does it take for an IUD to be effective once inserted?